 Mount Hood typically opens its runs for skiing in late November.

 A family favorite in Central Oregon, Hoodoo Ski Area is home to 32 runs and 800 acres just an hour outside of Bend in the quaint town of Sisters.
 On the frontside of the resort you will find great, groomed trails.
 On the backside, pow-filled wide open terrain below a large butte.
 With an equally distributed terrain, Hoodoo Ski Area is a top option for beginner, intermediate and advanced skiing and snowboarding in Oregon.

 Hoodoo Ski Area has 32 RV camping spots near the entrance to the bowl and close to the lodge.
-Spots range from $45 to $65 a night and a reservation is required.
+Spots range from $45 (dry camping) to $65 (electric hookup) a night and a reservation is required.

 Located in Idaho’s panhandle in the rugged Selkirk Mountains, Schweitzer is the largest ski area in Idaho and Washington at 2900 acres.
 Overlooking Lake Pend Oreille, Schweitzer is known for its tree skiing and family-friendly runs.
 It is located just under 2 hours from Spokane in the heart of the Pacific Northwest.

 RV camping at Schweitzer Mountain Resort is free of charge, and you can camp at the resort up to 3 nights.
 No hookups are available, and all RVs must be self-contained.

 Schweitzer Mountain typically starts its running lifts in late November.

 Silver Mountain Resort

 Silver Mountain Resort is located off I-90 in the panhandle of Idaho, just 30 minutes from Coeur D’Alene and 1 hour from Spokane.
 The 1600-acre terrain features tree skiing, open bowls, and a variety of runs for all levels across two peaks.